"What's crazy Eva up to now?"

 This is why I spend so much time thinking, reading and writing about play.
 In my experience, it doesn't matter how many opportunities you missed as a kid.
 It's never too late to learn.

 Want to know more?
-Check out my Life Coaching Services on Paved With Verbs.
+Check out my Education Consulting Services on Paved With Verbs.